IBM Cloud Docs

 Preparing active-passive HA LVM

 On both nodes, edit file /etc/lvm/lvm.conf to include the system ID in the volume group.
+Search for the configuration setting system_id_source and change its value to "uname".

-Sample setting of the system_id_source parameter in /etc/lvm/lvm.conf:
+Sample setting of system_id_source in /etc/lvm/lvm.conf:

 system_id_source = "uname"